-Staff recommends the Planning Commission:
+Staff recommends the Board of Supervisors:

-- A. Recommend Adoption of the Mitigated Negative Declaration (IS 17-31) and its associated Mitigation Monitoring Reporting Program with the following findings: - The Initial Study and Mitigated Negative Declaration have been prepared in conformance with CEQA and all CEQA requirements have been adequately met for the project. - 2) This project is consistent with the Lake County General Plan, Middletown Area Plan, the Lake County Zoning Ordinance and Subdivision Map Act. - 3) This project will not conflict with land uses in the vicinity. - 4) With the mitigation measures identified in the Mitigation Monitoring Reporting Program this project will not result in any significant adverse environmental impacts. - B. Recommend Approval of General Plan Amendment GPAP 17-01 with the following findings:
+A. Adopt the Mitigated Negative Declaration (IS 17-31) and its associated Mitigation Monitoring Reporting Program with the following findings:

+- 1) The Initial Study and Mitigated Negative Declaration have been prepared in conformance with CEQA and all CEQA requirements have been adequately met for the project. - 2) This project is consistent with the Lake County General Plan, Middletown Area Plan and the Lake County Zoning Ordinance. - 3) This project will not conflict with land uses in the vicinity. - 4) With the mitigation measures identified in the Mitigation Monitoring Reporting Program this project will not result in any significant adverse environmental impacts.

+B. Approve General Plan Amendment GPAP 17-01 with the following findings:

-- 1) That the project is in conformance with the applicable provisions and policies of this Code, the General Plan, Lake County Zoning Ordinance and the Middletown Area Plan. - 2) That the establishment, maintenance, or operation of the use applied for will not under the circumstances of the particular case, be detrimental to the health, safety, morals, comfort and general welfare of the persons residing or working in the neighborhood of such proposed use, or be detrimental to property and improvements in the neighborhood or the general welfare of the County. - 3) This project will not result in any significant adverse environmental impacts.
+- 1) The proposed amendment is consistent with the General Plan, and the Middletown Area Plan. - 2) That the establishment, maintenance, or operation of the use applied for will not under the circumstances of the particular case, be detrimental to the health, safety, morals, comfort and general welfare of the persons residing or working in the neighborhood of such proposed use, or be detrimental to property and improvements in the neighborhood or the general welfare of the County. - 3) This project will not result in any significant adverse environmental impacts.

-C. Recommend Approval of Rezone RZ 17-01 with the following findings:
+C. Approve Rezone RZ 17-01 with the following findings:

-- 1) That the project is in conformance with the applicable provisions and policies of this Code, the General Plan, Lake County Zoning Ordinance and the Middletown Area Plan. - 2) With the mitigation measures identified in the Mitigation Monitoring Reporting Program this project will not result in any significant adverse environmental impacts. - 3) The proposed rezone will not result in "spot zoning" and the project will not conflict with land uses in the vicinity.
+- 1) That the project is in conformance with the applicable provisions and policies of this Code, the General Plan, Lake County Zoning Ordinance and any approved zoning or land use plan. - 2) This project will not result in any significant adverse environmental impacts.

-D. Recommend Approval of Parcel Map PM 17-01 with the following findings:
+D. Approve Parcel Map PM 17-01 with the following findings:

-- 1) This project is consistent with the Lake County General Plan, Zoning Ordinance, Subdivision Ordinance, and the Middletown Area Plan. - 2) This project is consistent with the State Subdivision Map Act and Chapter 17 of the Lake County Code. - 3) Adequate structural fire protection and suppression services will be available for Parcel Map through South Lake County Fire Protection District. - 4) Ingress and egress for the Parcel Map shall meet all applicable regulations regarding road standards for the fire equipment access adopted pursuant to Section 4290 of the Public Resources Code and any applicable ordinance. - 5) A Mitigated Negative Declaration has been adopted for this project based on Initial Study IS 17-31 that found the project will not result in any significant adverse environmental impacts.
+- 1) This project is consistent with the Lake County General Plan, Zoning Ordinance, Subdivision Ordinance, and the Middletown Area Plan. - 2) This project is consistent with the State Subdivision Map Act and Chapter 17 of the Lake County Code. - 3) Adequate structural fire protection and suppression services will be available for Parcel Map through South Lake County Fire Protection District.

+- 4) Ingress and egress for the Parcel Map shall meet all applicable regulations regarding road standards for the fire equipment access adopted pursuant to Section 4290 of the Public Resources Code and any applicable ordinance. - 5) A Mitigated Negative Declaration has been adopted for this project based on Initial Study IS 17-31 that found the project will not result in any significant adverse environmental impacts.

-V. SAMPLE MOTIONS:
+IV.
+SAMPLE MOTIONS: